Adding pedals is a lot of fun.

 This makes the phase sound useful, almost regardless of style or skill level.

 Once you get familiar with the phaser sound, you'll notice that in a lot of songs it's used to add that extra texture and modulation layer, even if it's really subtle.

 Thus, we have a pedal that can be applied universally.

 Normally I don’t recommend pedals that are this cheap.

-The DJ-14C from Danelectro retails new for under $30, making it one of the cheapest equalizer pedals available, much like the other offerings in the Danelectro mini pedal series.
+The DJ-14C from Danelectro retails for at or under $30, making it one of the cheapest equalizer pedals available, much like the other offerings in the Danelectro mini pedal series.

-That said, the DJ-14C enjoys a relatively solid reputation and holds great value since an EQ's job is pretty basic.
+That said, the DJ-14C enjoys a relatively solid reputation and has value since an EQ's job is pretty basic.

 I also like that it’s incredibly small and easy to fit on your pedalboard or even on top of your amp.
-As far as I know, it's the smallest EQ in existence, weighing less than 10 ounces.
+It's one of the smaller EQs available, weighing less than 10 ounces.

-For those with smaller pedalboards who might be trying to save space, this could be your best bet, at least in that regard.
+For those with smaller pedalboards who might be trying to save space, this could be your best bet.

 Is quality a concern at such a low price point?